gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-render-to-texture.md

 ```

 Note that we need to pass in the `aspect` for computing our projection matrix
-because our target texture has a different aspect than the camera.
+because our target texture has a different aspect than the canvas.

 Here's how we call it